julio641742/gnome-shell-extension-reference/tutorials/POPUPMENU-EXTENSION.md

 /*
-The following three object.connect(`signal`, Lang.bind(this, callback) are special functions `signal`: there are many signals, you will see more in the comming up tutorials Lang.bin(this, callback: You need to always include this
+The following three object.connect(`signal`, Lang.bind(this, callback) are special functions `signal`: there are many signals, you will see more in other tutorials Lang.bin(this, callback): You will always need to include this
-	callback is the function being called when `signal` is fired by default the first paramenter is the object that sent the signal */
+	callback is the function being called when `signal` is fired by default the first paramenter is the object that fired the signal */
 		/*
 		With PopupSwitchMenuItem you can use the signal `toggled` and do interesting stuff with it